praekelt/swagger-django-generator/README.md

 * At this stage there are **limited tests**.

 ## Todo
-* Mocking using `apitools`!
-* Currently the generated code expects logic to be implemented in a file called `stubs.py`.
-This needs to be made configurable.
 * We can look at using the `swagger-tester` library.
 * Investigate using [warlock](https://github.com/bcwaldon/warlock) or [python-jsonschema-objects](https://github.com/cwacek/python-jsonschema-objects) to generate models for ease of use.
 * Look at using some of the Python libs [here](https://swagger.io/open-source-integrations/)